dxlmartin00/CS_Assistant/README.md

 * Response: The AI generates a factual answer based only on the provided context.

 ## 📝 License
-This project is for educational purposes as part of the BS Computer Science undergraduate thesis.
+This project is for educational purposes as part of the BS Computer Science undergraduate project.